PickledDog/vgavt1593/README.md

 ![Assembled VGA terminal](/img/assembled.jpg)

 ## Overview
 This is a remix of Marco Maccaferri's [VGA Serial Terminal](https://github.com/maccasoft/propeller-vt100-terminal) for RC2014.
 It is specifically adapted to be used with Stephen C Cousins' [SC131](https://smallcomputercentral.wordpress.com/sc131-z180-pocket-computer/) Z180 pocket computer.
 It fits into the same Hammond 1593N enclosure, making for a neat and tidy setup when combined with an SC131.
-Of course, it can be also be used with any other retrocomputer or device that expects a VT100-like terminal, connected over "TTL-Serial" raw RS232.
+Of course, it can also be used with any other retrocomputer or device that expects a VT100-like terminal, connected over "TTL-Serial" raw RS232.

 ![Stacked with SC131](/img/stacked.jpg)
 VGA terminal stacked with SC131 computer